kaditya25/game-engine/README.md

 ```

 ### Physics Simulator
-The physics simulator forward-integrates proposed quadcopter trajectories a
+The physics simulator forward-integrates proposed quadcopter trajectories over
-small period in the future and publishes the resulting state.
+a short interval into the future and publishes the resulting state.
+It
+applies proportional-derivative control to track the trajectories.
+It also
+introduces disturbance forces, e.g., due to wind.
 ```
 cd game-engine/bin
 ./physics_simulator